SkylineCommunications/dataminer-docs/connector-help/connector_help/TAG Video Systems MCM-9000.md

 ### Layouts

 On this page, you can manipulate the individual **layouts**.
-You can add or remove channels from a layout by selecting a layout and then changing the selected channel in the **Layout Channels Table**.You can also use the **Add Layout** and **Delete Layout** page buttons to add or delete a layout, respectively.
+You can add or remove channels from a layout by selecting a layout and then changing the selected channel in the **Layout Channels Table**.
+You can also use the **Add Layout** and **Delete Layout** page buttons to add or delete a layout, respectively.

 ### Alarm Presets